Eating fruits and vegetables does a body good.

 2. Limit amount of fruit in juice or smoothie

-To limit the amount of sugar intake, it’s best to limit the amount of fruit you put in your juice or smoothies.
+It’s best to minimize the amount of fruit you put in the juice or smoothies to reduce sugar consumption.
 Some experts recommend that you limit this to 1 to 2 servings per drink.
 If you’re making green juice, I’ve created an infographic that will guide you on exactly how much fruit to add depending on the recipe.

 3. Citrus juice helps mask the bitter taste from vegetables

-Adding citrus fruits like lemon, lime or grapefruit will mask the bitter flavor that any vegetable may have.
-When by blood glucose level spiked up dangerously close to the border, I immediately spend the next week or so drinking bitter melon juice.
+When my blood glucose level spiked up dangerously close to the border, I immediately spend the next week or so drinking bitter melon juice.

-Drinking it undiluted makes it hard to drink so I mixed half a lemon and cumber to dilute it.
+Drinking it undiluted makes it hard to swallow, so I mixed half a lemon and cucumber to dilute it.

-It still tasted bad but not as bad without the lemon and cucumber.
+It still tasted terrible but not as bad without the lemon and cucumber.

-The great thing about these citrus fruits is that it’s almost has zero sugar so you don’t have to worry about spikes in your blood sugar levels.
+The great thing about these citrus fruits is that it almost has zero sugar, so you don’t have to worry about spikes in your blood sugar levels.

 4. Drink your smoothie right away

 The process of blending introduces a lot of air into the drink.
 Air and light will destroy all the nutrients inside and spoil.